By Kansas Attorney General Derek Schmidt

 This week – the first full week of March – we observe National Consumer Protection Week.
 While our office focuses year-round on protecting consumers from scams and rip-offs, this week in particular we remind Kansans to be diligent in keeping themselves safe.

 Computer Repairs.
 In this scam, the caller claims to be from a well-known computer company telling you they’ve detected a virus on your computer and offers to help you remove it by connecting remotely to your computer.
-The irony here is that the scam artist is actually trying to install a virus on your computer to give them access to all your files and your personal information that is in them.
+But instead of trying to fix your computer, the scam artist is actually trying to install a virus to give them access to all your files and your personal information that is in them.
 The scammer may also be trying to hack into your machine to send out spam emails from your account.
 We’ve also seen an increase in hackers trying to take over your computer’s camera and microphone to spy on you and try to obtain additional personal information.
 If your computer really does have a problem, take it to a reputable, local computer repair shop or call your computer manufacturer’s customer service number directly.
 Never give a stranger access to your computer over the phone.

-Lottery Scams.
-This age-old scam still hasn’t gone away.
-Whether it’s a foreign lottery or a government grant, scammers are still luring people to send money with the promise of a future “prize,” if only they will send in the money to pay for the taxes or processing fees now.
+Sweepstakes and Lottery Scams.
+Whether it’s a foreign lottery, sweepstakes or a government grant, scammers are still luring people to send money with the promise of a future “prize,” if only they will send in the money to pay for the taxes or processing fees now.
 We always remind consumers that the Kansas Lottery is the only legitimate, legally operating lottery in Kansas, and you should never have to pay money upfront to claim a prize.

 More information on how to protect yourself from these and other scams is available on our consumer protection website at www.InYourCornerKansas.org or by calling our consumer protection hotline at (800) 432-2310.